texta-tk/texta-tk.github.io/source/searcher.rst

 .. _search_example1:
 .. figure:: images/search_example1.png

 	*Regex String Constraint*.
-Search for documents that have either "payoff" or "bribe[a-z]{0,2}" in it.
-Last of which means word 'bribe' with 0-2 extra letters (e.g "bribe", "bribed", "bribery").
+Search for documents that have either "payoff" or "bribe[a-z]{0,2}" in it.The latter condition means that word ‘bribe’ can have 0-2 extra letters (e.g “bribe”, “bribed”, “bribery”) in the end.

 .. _search_combination:
 .. figure:: images/search_combination.png